Material Ethereal Constructs: Sequential, Poetic Dialogues

 We have just enough religion to make us hate but not enough to make us love one another. — JONATHAN SWIFT

 Earth is our sole, shared, and sacred home.
 Humanity coalesces within Bob Marley’s “I and I” and Martin Buber’s “I and Thou.”
 Mutual respect, tolerance, patience, forgiveness, and compassion for all life are keys to healing, sustainability, and survival.
-Humility, loving-kindness, listening, and introspection will serve us well.
+Humility, loving-kindness, listening, and introspection serve us well.
 Collaboration, cooperation, and compromise are synergistic keys to hope, understanding, and solutions to challenges.

 "Beware of the differences that blind us to the unity that binds us." — HUSTIN SMITH.

 Consumer capitalism, as we now know it, must move into the light of the nature of Nature.
-The Earth’s atmospheres, ecosystems, forests, freshwater sources, and oceans are vital external organs shared with Mother Earth and all people, flora, and fauna.
+The Earth’s atmosphere, ecosystems, forests, freshwater sources, and oceans are vital external organs shared with Mother Earth and all people, flora, and fauna.
 All life is interconnected in manifold ways.
 Humanity's small selves are like caterpillars crawling, craving, and consuming mindlessly with little holistic awareness.
 Does humanity possess the imaginal potential for a planetary metamorphosis?
 Let's hope so!

-"All great truths begin as blasphemies." — GEORGE BERNARD SHAW
+"All great truths begin as blasphemies." — GEORGE BERNARD SHAW.

-Greed and misunderstanding have caused climate change, which has ripple effects near and far.
+Greed and misunderstanding have contributed to climate change, which has ripple effects both near and far.
 Altered oceans, diminished polar regions, and tainted atmospheres spark unrest, disease, malnutrition, wars, and mass migrations.
 We must envision near miraculous solutions, heart by heart and brick by brick.
 Humanity evolved from forests to villages, towns, cities, city-states, great empires, and the global village.
 We hold awakenings deep inside.
 Will the Phoenix rise again to dance, sing, and shine?

 The Industrial Revolution's science and technologies are miraculous.
 The dynamics of peace, health, equitable economies, human rights, environmental quality, and sustainability must emerge.
 Our egalitarian natures and self-sacrifice must confidently engage universal truths about a new conscious world order of the Oneness of all Nature.